kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 Note that by default, the text is aligned above and to the left of the specified coordinates; here the “.” at the beginning of each string will approximately mark the given coordinate location.

 The transData coordinates give the usual data coordinates associated with the x- and y-axis labels.
 The transAxes coordinates give the location from the bottom-left corner of the axes (here the white box) as a fraction of the axes size.
 The transFigure coordinates are similar, but specify the position from the bottom left of the figure (here the gray box) as a fraction of the figure size.

-Notice now that if we change the axes limits, it is only the transData coordinates that will be affected, while the others remain stationary (Figure 4-70):
+Notice now that if we change the axes limits, it is only the transData coordinates that will be affected, while the others remain stationary:

 ```python
 In[6]: ax.set_xlim(0, 2)